List of EastEnders characters introduced in 2018: DCI Peter Arthurs

 DCI Peter Arthurs made his first appearance on 4 September 2018.
 He is portrayed by Ian Burfield, who previously played DI Hamilton in 1997 and DI Kelly between 2007 and 2010.
-He first arrives as a detective inspector investigating the shooting of Stuart Highway (Ricky Champ); he has since continued to make recurring appearances.
+He first arrives as a detective inspector investigating the shooting of Stuart Highway (Ricky Champ); he continued to make recurring appearances until December 2024.

-DI Arthurs first appears investigating the shooting of Stuart Highway at The Queen Victoria pub, questioning landlord Mick Carter (Danny Dyer) and his wife, Linda Carter (Kellie Bright).
+DI Arthurs first appears investigating the shooting of Stuart Highway (Ricky Champ) at The Queen Victoria pub, questioning landlord Mick Carter (Danny Dyer) and his wife, Linda Carter (Kellie Bright).
 Two years later, Arthurs, now a detective chief inspector, questions Gray Atkins (Toby-Alexander Smith) about the death of his wife, Chantelle Atkins (Jessica Plummer).
 He then questions Gray about Kheerat Panesar (Jaz Deol) after a report is made against him; Gray informs Arthurs that Kheerat wanted Chantelle to leave Gray for him, but believes that he would not harm Chantelle.
 Arthurs visits Gray to inform him that the coroner has ruled Chantelle's death accidental; he explains that he thought it would be a comfort to hear the news, which Gray rejects.
 Following the attack on Ian Beale (Adam Woodyatt), he arrests Tina Carter (Luisa Bradshaw-White) on suspicion of assaulting Ian; she is later cleared by him.
 Whitney Dean (Shona McGarty) develops suspicions over Chantelle's death that occurred nearly two years earlier and she tells Arthurs she believes Gray murdered her.
 Arthurs speaks to Gray, leading to him dismissing Whitney's concerns.
 He later informs Shirley Carter (Linda Henry) and Mick Carter (Danny Dyer) that Tina's body has been recovered from the derelict building that was the Argee Bhajee Indian restaurant.
 Accusations are made again about Gray, this time suspecting him of murdering Tina as well as Chantelle.
 Evidence is found and Arthurs finally arrests Gray for the murders.